A Generalized Brownian Motion Model for Turbulent Relative Particle Dispersion

 A fluid particle in a turbulent flow moves in response to fluctuations in the pressure of the surrounding fluid.
-The assumption of short-range correlation of the fluctuating pressure forces in a turbulent system leads to the applicability of the Brownian motion theory to the turbulent dispersion problem (Obukhov \cite{Obu2}).
-The fluid particle is assumed to be subjected to successive small impulsive forces, like those experienced by a Brownian particle.
+The assumption of short-range correlation of the fluctuating pressure forces in a turbulent system motivates the applicability of a Brownian motion model to describe the turbulent dispersion problem (Obukhov \cite{Obu2}).
+The fluid particle is assumed to be subjected to successive small impulsive pressure forces, like those experienced by a Brownian particle.
 Obukhov \cite{Obu2} therefore proposed that the motion of a fluid particle mimics a Markov process and is described by a Fokker-Planck equation.
-These assumptions also hold for the relative motion of two particles in view of the negligible effect of large-scale motions in this situation (Lin and Reid \cite{linre}).
+These assumptions hold even more strongly for the relative motion of two particles in view of the negligible effect of large-scale motions in this process (Lin \cite{lin}, Lin and Reid \cite{linre}).

-Consider the relative motion of two particles released at the same point with the same velocity in an unbounded fluid in a state of stationary homogeneous turbulence.
-The particles then drift apart due to different initial accelerations.
+Consider the relative motion of two particles released at an infinitesimal distance apart with almost the same velocity in an unbounded fluid in a state of stationary homogeneous turbulence.
+So, the two particles will not follow the same trajectory and will drift apart due to different initial accelerations.
 We then consider the statistical average over an ensemble of such pairs.
-This problem is governed by the following initial-value problem, \be \frac{dR}{dt} = V \ee \be \frac{dV}{dt} + \beta V = \alpha \lp t \rp \ee with, \be t = 0 ~: ~R = 0, ~V = 0. \ee Here, $\beta$ is a constant coefficient of viscous drag on the particles\footnote{For spherical particles of radius $a$ and mass $M$ moving in a fluid of viscosity $\mu$, Stokes' formula gives $\beta = 6 \pi a \mu / M$.} and $\alpha \lp t \rp$ is the fluctuating pressure force which follows a stationary random Markov process.
+This problem is governed by the following initial-value problem (Lin \cite{lin}, Lin and Reid \cite{linre}),